I'm a mortgage prisoner – what can I do?

 We've already heard some success stories

-Maurice, who's spoken to MoneySavingExpert.com founder Martin Lewis about mortgage prisoner policy and is part of the UK Mortgage Prisoners Facebook group, took out an interest-only mortgage with Northern Rock in 2001, read the full story here.
+Maurice, who's spoken to MoneySavingExpert.com founder Martin Lewis about mortgage prisoner policy and is part of the UK Mortgage Prisoners Facebook group, took out an interest-only mortgage with Northern Rock in 2001.
+Read the full MSE News story.

 If you're on an interest-only mortgage, new lenders will expect you to have a repayment plan (and proof of it) to clear the outstanding mortgage at the end of its term.
 Without this, it is very unlikely that you will be able to benefit from new switching options.